+The Company has been a leader in the development of new technologies in the compound semiconductor field.
 The Company's success and competitive position both for production systems, wafers and package-ready devices depend materially on its ability to maintain trade secrets, patents and other intellectual property protections.
 Trade secrets are routinely employed in the Company's manufacturing processes.
 A "trade secret" is information that has value to the extent it is not generally known, not readily ascertainable by others through legitimate means, and protected in a way that maintains its secrecy.
 In order to protect its trade secrets, the Company takes certain measures to ensure their secrecy, such as executing non-disclosure agreements with its employees, customers and suppliers.
 Sales of the Company's production systems are substantially dependent upon the Company's ability to maintain its trade secrets relating to production system technology and operation.
-Sales of the Company's wafers and package-ready devices depend heavily on the Company's trade secrets related to its MOCVD technology and processes to give the Company a competitive advantage for winning new customer orders.
+Sales of the Company's wafers and package-ready devices depend heavily on the Company's trade secrets related to its MOCVD technology and processes to give the Company a competitive advantage for winning new customer orders for compound semiconductor devices.

 To date, the Company has been issued six U.S. patents.
 Provided that all requisite maintenance fees are paid, these U.S. patents will expire between 2005 and 2013.
-None of these U.S. patents claim any material aspect of the current or planned commercial versions of the Company's systems, or wafers or devices.

-To permit sales of its MOCVD production systems, the Company was in 1992 granted the Rockwell License under the Rockwell Patent issued on January 11, 1983 to Rockwell.
-The Rockwell Patent claimed, among other things, intellectual property rights in the use of MOCVD generally in unspecified applications and expires in 2000.
-In October 1996, the Company initiated discussions with Rockwell to receive additional licenses to permit the Company to utilize MOCVD technology to manufacture and sell certain wafers and package-ready devices.
-On November 15, 1996, in litigation not involving the Company, the Rockwell Patent was declared invalid by the U.S. Court of Federal Claims.
-The Company believes that Rockwell will appeal this judgment.
-In the event the foregoing judgment is reversed by a court of appeal, the Company may be liable to Rockwell for royalty payments, as well as other amounts which the Company may ultimately be deemed to owe Rockwell in connection with the sales of its systems, wafers and package-ready devices.
-Moreover, the Company may require additional licenses from Rockwell under the Rockwell Patent in order to manufacture and sell certain wafers and package-ready devices.
-There can be no assurance that the foregoing judgment will not be reversed, that the Rockwell License can be maintained or that licenses for wafers and packageready devices can be obtained or maintained on commercially feasible terms, if at all.
-The failure to maintain or obtain such licenses could have a material adverse effect on the Company's business, financial condition and results of operations.
+None of these U.S. patents claim any material aspect of the current or planned commercial versions of the Company's systems or devices.
+The Company has been granted the Rockwell License under the Rockwell Patent in connection with sales of its MOCVD production systems and had recently begun discussions with Rockwell in order to obtain further licenses under the Rockwell Patent in connection with the manufacture and sale of certain wafers and devices.
+On November 15, 1996, the Rockwell Patent was declared invalid by the U.S. Court of Federal Claims.
+The Company believes that Rockwell will appeal this decision.
+There can be no assurance that the decision of the U.S. Court of Federal Claims relating to the Rockwell Patent will be upheld.
+In the event that the foregoing decision is reversed, the Company may be liable to Rockwell for royalty payments, as well as other amounts which the Company may ultimately be deemed to owe Rockwell in connection with the sales of its systems and wafers and devices.
+Moreover, the Company may need to obtain a license from Rockwell under the Rockwell Patent in connection with the manufacture and sale of certain wafers and devices.
+There can be no assurance that the Rockwell License can be maintained or that licenses for wafers and devices made with the Company's MOCVD production systems can be obtained or maintained on commercially reasonable terms, if at all.
+Moreover, the defense and prosecution of infringement claims can be expensive and time consuming, regardless of outcome, and can result in the diversion of substantial resources of the Company.